-In 1987, he realized that, 'winning medals, trophies or prize money should not be an end to itself.
-It should be a means to further goodness and to help people.'
+Charity: In 1987, he realized that, "winning medals, trophies or prize money should not be an end to itself.
+It should be a means to further goodness and to help people."
 Since then, he has devoted to championing as well as fundraising for needy causes in Singapore, Malaysia, Thailand, Indonesia, Africa, South America, Australia, New Zealand, China, United States and the United Kingdom.
 He has skydived, water-skied, sailed and even climbed a 14-storey building to raise money.
-Some of his ultramarathon endeavours included wheelchair pushes across the length of New Zealand, Singapore to Penang, Thailand to Singapore, Boston to New York to Washington DC.
+Some of his ultramarathon endeavours included wheelchair pushes across the length of New Zealand, Singapore to Penang, Thailand to Singapore, Boston to New York to Washington DC and Australia’s Larapinta Trail.
 He has helped raised more than $18 million on a voluntary basis for charities locally and internationally, over the last 22 years.
 Some of his humanitarian efforts include Polioplus for the worldwide eradication of polio and Operation Smile.
 He also serves in various organizations such as Chairman, Medical Board of Global Flying Hospitals, Chairman of the National Neurological Foundation and the Legacy Foundation.

-For three consecutive years since 2014, he handcycled from London to Paris over a distance of 500 km in four days to raise funds for lymphoma and leukemia research in USA, UK, New Zealand and Singapore.
+For four consecutive years since 2014, he handcycled from London to Paris over a distance of 500 km in four days to raise funds for lymphoma and leukemia research in USA, UK, New Zealand, Malaysia and Singapore.
 His battle against end-stage leukemia has been his longest and most painful RACE.
 It has transformed him into a more compassionate physician and invigorated him to dedicate his new lease of life to doing more for humanity.

-His journey of resilience and reinventing oneself to scale greater heights in the face of adversity continues to inspire many individuals and corporate leaders.
+His journey of resilience and reinventing onself to scale greater heights in the face of adversity continues to inspire many individuals and corporate leaders.

 To celebrate Singapore’s 50th Anniversary of Independence (SG50), he handcycled and ferried children in his chariot carrier for 50 hours continuously at Temasek Junior College to raise $50,000 to support the Straits Times’ School Pocket Fund and an orphanage in Thailand on 28th August 2015.